Skip to main content

 18 (included) to 62 (included) characters (18 to 62 bytes)

-Note that the base58check encoding is the same one as the one used by bitcoin but without version number as it is already included in the underlying binary serialization of the secret key.
+Note that the Base58Check encoding is the same one as used by Bitcoin, but without a version number as it is already included in the underlying binary serialization of the secret key.

 Here is the entire encoding process for a secret key in text format:

-• serialize the secret key in binary format (see above)
+1. Serialize the secret key in binary format (see above).

-• compute the SHA256 hash of the binary serialization
+• First, compute the SHA256 hash of the binary serialization.

-• append the first 4 bytes of the sha256 hash at the end of the binary serialization of the key.
-This is used as a checksum to detect typing errors as secret keys are also meant to be written on paper by humans.
+3. Append the first 4 bytes of the resulting HASH256 as a checksum to the end of the binary serialization of the key.
+This checksum helps detect typing errors, as secret keys are also meant to be written on paper by humans.

-• encode the resulting byte array using the base alphabet 123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz.
-Similar looking characters (eg 0 vs O) are excluded to avoid human confusion.
+4. Encode the resulting byte array using the Base58 alphabet: 123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz.
+Similar-looking characters (e.g., 0 vs O) are excluded to avoid human confusion.

 Legality checks performed on text deserialization: